technicalwajahat/technicalwajahat/README.md

 <div>
   <h3>About Me</h3>
   <p>Hi, I'm <a href="https://www.ewriter29.com/trending/muhammad-wajahat-asif">Muhammad Wajahat Asif</a> aka Technical Wajahat is a passionate Computer Consultant 💻, Software Engineer 👨‍💻, Video Creator 🎥, Graphic Designer 🎨, WordPress Savvy 👨‍🔬, YouTube Mentor 🧒, and Digital Marketer 🔎, and I'm in this industry since 2015.</p>
 <p>I hail from Pakistan’s culturally rich Soon Valley ⛰, Tehsil Naushehra, District Khushab.
-I am a Software Engineering 👩‍💻 graduate from <a href="https://attock.comsats.edu.pk/">CUI, Attock Campus</a> 🏫.
+I am a Software Engineering 👩‍💻 graduate from CUI, Attock Campus</a> 🏫.
 Currently, I am employed as a Software Engineer at <a href="https://www.axixtechnologies.com/">Axix Technologies</a> 🌐.
 In addition to my professional endeavors, I am actively involved in running small communities 🏢 with friends 👨‍👦‍👦, including <a href="https://facebook.com/TechnicalWajahat">Technical Wajahat</a> and <a href="https://facebook.com/OriginalB4B">B 4 Bachelors</a>.</p>
 </div>

 - 🔭 I’m currently working on Flutter & Laravel Development